viren-vikram/Cluster-Analysis/README.md

 # Cluster-Analysis
-Cluster Analysis in SAS to segment customer based on variable
+Cluster Analysis in SAS to segment customer,  based on their purchasing behavior and other variables